-Five years ago I decided to make my own watch from scratch.
-I took some courses at a Dutch watchmaking and jewellery school, which was good for acquiring some basic knowledge.
+Six years ago I decided to make my own watch from scratch.
+I took some courses at a Dutch watchmaking and jewelry school, which was good for acquiring some basic knowledge.
 But I found out that the knowledge and skills of how to create a wristwatch with your own hands, and some (relatively) simple tools, cannot be learned from a book.
 Most things I had to learn by trial and error; technical design, 3D designing, knowledge about the materials and of the machines.
-My timepieces are entirely made by myself in my atelier in the Dutch town of Hilversum.
+My timepieces are entirely made by myself in my atelier in Hilversum, in the centre of The Netherlands.

 The First Entirely Handmade Dutch Wristwatch